rse/thenable/README.md

 --------

-This is a strictly-compliant [Promises/A+](http://promisesaplus.com/) 1.1.1 implementation, which passes the [official Promises/A+ Test-Suite](https://github.com/promises-aplus/promises-tests).
+This is a strictly-compliant [Promises/A+](http://promisesaplus.com/) 1.1.1 implementation in just 2KB of code, which passes the [official Promises/A+ Test-Suite](https://github.com/promises-aplus/promises-tests).
 It just provides a minimum Promise functionality, because it is intended to be directly *embedded* into ECMAScript 5 based libraries and frameworks, in